-You received an early distribution from a Roth IRA shown on Form 8606, line 21.
+You received an early distribution from a Roth IRA and the amount on Form 8606, line 21 is more than the amount, if any, on Form 8606, line 23.

 You received an early distribution from a qualified retirement plan (other than a Roth IRA) and distribution code 1 is not shown in box 7 of Form 1099-R, Distributions From Pensions, Annuities, Retirement or Profit-Sharing Plans, IRAs, Insurance Contracts, etc.